SC1015FDAD3/SC1015-FDAD-TEAM-3/README.md

 # TikTok Music Popularity Analysis 🎵

 ## Project Overview 🌟
 This project explores the factors driving track popularity on TikTok, focusing on musical qualities, clustering analysis, and statistical validation.
-It aims to uncover the key elements contributing to a song's virality on TikTok, emphasizing that star power is not always necessary for success.
+It aims to uncover the key elements contributing to a song's virality on TikTok, emphasising that star power is not always necessary for success.

 ## Methodology ⚙️
 The project employs a comprehensive approach, integrating several key analyses to reach its conclusions: